Thpwg/AGI-SCI-index/README.md

 - 1996 Hoyle Children's Collection VGA ${\color{Blue}SCI}$ (Game version =5.1 Interpreter version 2.100.002) Tested

 1996 Hoyle Classic Solitaire VGA ${\color{Blue}SCI}$ (Game version* Interpreter version 2.100.002) CD and Hard Drive versions - Tested<br>
-**Note from MobyGames: <code style="color : blue"> Windows version of the MS-DOS Hoyle Official Book of Games: Volume 2<br>
+**Note from MobyGames: <code style="color : blue">
+Windows version of the MS-DOS Hoyle Official Book of Games: Volume 2<br>
-with the 28 solitaire games found in that old release, upgraded with new looks, sounds and mouse control.<br>
+with the 28 solitaire games found in that old release,<br>
+upgraded with new looks, sounds and mouse control.<br>
 A Card Flick game has been added.</code>**

 ### JONES IN THE FAST LANE: